 9. Toasts with avocado in breakfast for Diabetics:

-- This one is especially healthy for people with type 2 diabetes.
-Avocado is a wholesome low glycemic fruit; it is packed with nutrients and fibers which slows your digestion and extends satiety, and this is what you need if you are aiming to lose weight.
+This one is especially healthy for people with type 2 diabetes.
+Avocado is a wholesome low glycemic fruit; it is packed with nutrients and fibers which slow your digestion and extends satiety, and this is what you need if you are aiming to lose weight.

 Breakfast tips for diabetics: